-Impact Study in School District of Indian River County, Study of Implementation at Tier 1 Indian River County, FL2
+Impact Study in School District of Indian River County Implementation at Tier 1 Indian River County, FL 3

-The School District of Indian River County, Florida, partnered with Wilson Language Training[®] (WLT) to implement Fundations[®] with fidelity and sustainability in 11 elementary schools.
-In these locations, Fundations was implemented as the foundational skills component of the total literacy plan.
+The School District of Indian River County, Florida, partnered with Wilson Language Training® (WLT) to implement Fundations® with fidelity and sustainability in 11 elementary schools.
+Fundations was implemented in these locations as the foundational skills component of the total literacy plan.

-To gauge the effect of Fundations on student outcomes, an impact study was initiated, contrasting the gains in literacy skills made by kindergarten and first grade students using Fundations to the gains made by kindergarten and first grade students prior to the implementation of Fundations.
+To gauge the effect of Fundations on student outcomes, an impact study was initiated that contrasted the gains in literacy skills made by kindergarten and first grade students using Fundations to the gains made by kindergarten and first grade students prior to the implementation of Fundations.
+Figure 1 exhibits the various treatment and comparison groups among cohorts.